Bringing Anthropic Skills to GitHub Copilot

 Why This Works

-Anthropic’s Skills work because they separate discovery (the description field) from content (the markdown).
+Anthropic Skills separate discovery (description field) from content (markdown).

 • Scales to hundreds of skills